mimiyin/coding-for-emotional-impact/Syllabus.md

 - Show each to a friend.
 - Post them to your blog and dropbox and write 1-2 sentences about what worked, what didn't work.
 - Failures more interesting than successes!
+- Post link to blog and dropbox folder on the [Homework Wiki](https://github.com/mimiyin/coding-for-emotional-impact/wiki/Homework)

 ##### HW 3: TBD